Nearly sufficient statistics and information bottlenecks

 \[ \max_{\theta,\phi}\; \mathbb{E}_{p_\theta(t|x)}[\log q_\phi(y|t)] - \beta\, \text{KL}(p_\theta(t|x)\|r(t)). \]

 That’s the Deep Variational IB (DVIB) objective.
-If we set \(Y=X\), we get the VAE ELBO; if we set \(Y\) to be labels, you get a bottleneck tuned for classification.
+If we set \(Y=X\), we get the VAE ELBO; if we set \(Y\) to be labels, we get a bottleneck tuned for classification.

-The KL penalty is the mechanism of “compression.”
-It forces the encoder not to carry every pixel of \(X\), but only those degrees of freedom that actually help predict \(Y\).
-In practice it behaves like information-aware dropout: we add noise to our hidden representation until only the task-relevant features survive.
+The KL penalty is the mechanism of “compression”.
+It forces the encoder not to carry every pixel of \(X\) but only the degrees of freedom that actually help predict \(Y\).
+In practice, it behaves like information-aware dropout: we add noise to our hidden representation until only task-relevant features survive.

 This gives the encoder a concrete way to approximate minimal sufficient statistics for \(Y\), even in messy, high-dimensional settings.

-(ShwartzZiv2017Openinga?) famously plotted layer-wise mutual informations during training.
-In their experiments every hidden layer \(T_i\) follows a path in the “information plane” \((I(T;X), I(T;Y))\):
+Shwartz-Ziv and Tishby (2017) famously plotted layer-wise mutual information during training.
+In their experiments each hidden layer \(T_i\) follows a path in the “information plane” \((I(T;X), I(T;Y))\):

-- Phase 1 (fitting): mutual info with \(Y\) shoots up as layers learn to predict.
+- Phase 1 (fitting): mutual information with \(Y\) shoots up as the layers learn to predict.

 2.3 Non-convexity